 Nicola Morry is currently pursuing an MA in the History and Philosophy of Religion Program at Concordia University as well as an M.Ed. at the Universite de Sherbrooke.
 Having completed an Honours BA at McGill University in Asian Religions with a minor in Socio-Cultural Anthropology, Nicola's research interests include menstrual prohibitions and menarche rituals in all religious traditions, but particularly in Hinduism.

 Yosef Robinson has a B.A. in Geography from Rutgers University, a Master in City and Regional Planning from Ohio State University, and a Master in Environment from Concordia University.
-He is soon wrapping up his Master in Religion at Concordia University, expecting to finish in early 2017.
+He is soon wrapping up his Master in Religion at Concordia University, expecting to finish in late 2017.
 He is interested in the history of early 20th-century Jewish life in Montreal.